Confederate States of America: Judicial

-The Confederate Constitution outlined a judicial branch of the government, but the ongoing war and resistance from states-rights advocates, particularly on the question of whether it would have appellate jurisdiction over the state courts, prevented the creation or seating of the "Supreme Court of the Confederate States;" the state courts generally continued to operate as they had done, simply recognizing the Confederate States as the national government.
+The Confederate Constitution outlined a judicial branch of the government, but the ongoing war and resistance from states-rights advocates, particularly on the question of whether it would have appellate jurisdiction over the state courts, prevented the creation or seating of the "Supreme Court of the Confederate States".
+Thus, the state courts generally continued to operate as they had done, simply recognizing the Confederate States as the national government.

 Confederate district courts were authorized by Article III, Section 1, of the Confederate Constitution, and President Davis appointed judges within the individual states of the Confederate States of America.
 In many cases, the same US Federal District Judges were appointed as Confederate States District Judges.
 Confederate district courts began reopening in early 1861, handling many of the same type cases as had been done before.
 Prize cases, in which Union ships were captured by the Confederate Navy or raiders and sold through court proceedings, were heard until the blockade of southern ports made this impossible.
 After a Sequestration Act was passed by the Confederate Congress, the Confederate district courts heard many cases in which enemy aliens (typically Northern absentee landlords owning property in the South) had their property sequestered (seized) by Confederate Receivers.

-When the matter came before the Confederate court, the property owner could not appear because he was unable to travel across the front lines between Union and Confederate forces.
-Thus, the District Attorney won the case by default, the property was typically sold, and the money used to further the Southern war effort.
-Eventually, because there was no Confederate Supreme Court, sharp attorneys like South Carolina's Edward McCrady began filing appeals.
-This prevented their clients' property from being sold until a supreme court could be constituted to hear the appeal, which never occurred.
-Where Federal troops gained control over parts of the Confederacy and re-established civilian government, US district courts sometimes resumed jurisdiction.